IPreferWater/game-wasm/wasm/readme.md

 - display the cooldown
 - fade away is not working
-- make a blinking "call to action" for c1 to make him start the game
+- make a blinking "call to action" for c1 to make him start the game ❌ can't increase g.frameCount more than one or it break the notes to display[increase speed over time]
-- increase speed over time
+- refactor draw.go